-Institutions interested in hosting preliminary-round competition must add (or ensure accuracy of) facility information for the applicable competition venue.
-This information is located at championships,ncaa.org.
-Any supporting information - e.g., facility diagram, pictures - may be uploaded and attached to that facility's profile.
-This information will be made available to the sport committee to aid in their deliberations of prospective host sites.
+Institutions interested in hosting preliminary-round competition of the Division II Men's Basketball Championship must add (or ensure accuracy of) facility information for the applicable competition venue.
+This information is located at championships.ncaa.org.
+Any supporting information (e.g., facility diagram, pictures) may be uploaded and attached to that facility's profile.
+This information will be made available to the sport committee to aid in its deliberations of prospective host sites.
+All facilities must comply with NCAA Men's Basketball Rules.